 Autumn is a second spring when every leaf is a flower. ~~ Albert Camus

-We’ve had several opportunities to spend a few days in New England with my husband’s parents in recent years.
-Truly, New England is simply beautiful!
-From the sea to the country roads to the idyllic buildings, autumn in New England is exceptional.
+We’ve had several opportunities to spend a few days in beautiful New England with my husband’s parents in recent years.
+From the sea to the country roads to the idyllic buildings, autumn in New England is exceptional!

 Julie posted this on her Facebook wall several years ago, and I’ve never forgotten it.
 What will my “color show” be?
 Based on the way I often react when tired or irritable, I am afraid it may look rather frost-bitten.
 I don’t want to be that dull, brittle leaf that disappoints.

 This thought makes me thankful that life is a journey, not a quick destination.
 I never know how rough or smooth the path will be that God leads me on.
 Sometimes I trip over some pretty big rocks and that can be painful, but if I am paying attention, I learn where those rocks are and how to avoid them in the future.